thirumurthis/Learnings/camel/Camel_Kafka_Reactive_springBoot_WebFlux_example.md

-## Reactive application with SpringBoot, Apache Camel and Kafka
+## Reactive application with SpringBoot, Apache Camel using Kafka Broker

+- This blog demonstrates how to integrate Apache Camel with Apache Kafka and SpringBoot to build a simple Reactive web application.
+- The endpoint is alos exposed in this case, which streams the data.

-- The application uses Apache camel components with below routes
+- Apache camel route defintion details are as follows
   - Route set 1:
       - from: timer component used to poll every 2 seconds in this case
       - processor (this will generate Random number between 0-500 and set in camel exchange)